juice-shop/pwning-juice-shop/part1/customization.md

     image.
 Defaults to `undefined.png`
   * `deletedDate` of the product in `YYYY-MM-DD` format (_optional_).
     Defaults to `null`.
-  * `useForProductTamperingChallenge` marks a product as the target for [the "product tampering" challenge](../part2/privilege-escalation.md#change-the-href-of-the-link-within-the-o-saft-product-description).
+  * `urlForProductTamperingChallenge` sets the original link of the product which is the target for
+    [the "product tampering" challenge](../part2/privilege-escalation.md#change-the-href-of-the-link-within-the-o-saft-product-description).
     Overrides `deletedDate` with `null` (_must be `true` on exactly one product_)